stephcrete/REST-API-Design-Guide-Wiki/REST-Resources-Naming.md

 * `/createBill`

 # Kebab case
 Resource names should be written using kebab-case (separate words by hyphens).
-This is explained here: ]]
+This is explained here: [[REST Resources URIs]]

 Good example:
 * `/contract-types`